Actionb/mizdb-watchlist/README.md

 #### Toggle button

-The toggle button adds an item to your watchlist if it is not already on it, or removes it from the watchlist if the item is already on it.
+The toggle button adds an item to your watchlist if it is not already on it, otherwise it removes the item for the watchlist.
 If the item is on the watchlist, the button is rendered with the `on-watchlist` CSS class.

-The `toggle_button` template tag adds a button to your page:
+Use the `toggle_button` template tag to a button to your page:
 ```html
 {% load static mizdb_watchlist %}
 {% block extrahead %}